Memory Usage of Pandas Categoricals

 Output:

 At this point we should ask ourselves whether string data should always be stored as categorical data in Pandas.
 While one would assume that the added indirection should provide no advantage when using non-categorical values, the memory usage analysis here implies otherwise.
-We need to further inspect whether the method to determine memory usage is sound, i.e. whether Pandas .memory_usage(deep=True) correctly takes in account all nested data.
-On the other hand, with a low number of categories the memory savings are quite significant.
+We need to further inspect whether the method to determine memory usage is sound, and whether Pandas .memory_usage(deep=True) correctly takes in account all nested data.
+On the other hand, with a low number of categories the memory savings are significant.
 Here it always makes sense to switch the data type to categorical.

 I would be thrilled to hear from you!
 Please share your thoughts and ideas with me via email.